renph/Reproduce-texture-vs-shape/README.md

 ## Results
 ### Accuracy
 The table below shows the performance of a Res-50 network when trained on various datasets.
-The model trained on SIN+IN dataset and fine-tuned using IN achieved a significantly better performance (both top-1 and top-5 accuracy) than other models.
+The model trained on SIN+IN dataset and fine-tuned using IN achieved a significantly better performance (on both top-1 and top-5 accuracy) than other models.

 ![Results](report/img/results.png)